canonical/microceph/docs/tutorial/get-started.rst

 .. terminal::

     MicroCeph deployment summary:
-    - skoech (192.168.100.62)
+    - ubuntu (10.246.114.49)
      Services: mds, mgr, mon
         Disks: 0

-Your cluster deployment summary will include your node's hostname and IP address, along with information about the services running and storage available.
+Your cluster deployment summary will include your node's hostname, i.e. ``ubuntu`` and IP address, along with information about the services running and storage available.
 Notice that we have a healthy cluster with one node and three services running, but no storage allocated yet.

 Add storage